Mama Digdown's Brass Band

 Mama Digdown's Brass Band is an eight-piece American brass band from Madison, Wisconsin.

 History

 Mama Digdown's Brass Band was formed by two former University of Wisconsin-Madison music students, Erik Jacobson and Christopher "Roc" Ohly.
 The group played its first shows in Madison, Wisconsin in 1993, at the local Art Fair on the Square.
 They released four full-length albums over the next several years, and followed with the live album Delicious, recorded in Madison, in late 2002.

 The group has done concert tours across the United States and Europe.
 Their 2006 live album Ascona was recorded at a Switzerland jazz festival.
 In December 2009 they released their fifth studio album, We Make 'Em Say Ooh, and followed up the album's release with shows during Mardi Gras season in New Orleans.
-They are planning to release an album of Michael Jackson covers entitled Brass Jackson in 2016.
+They were planning to release an album of Michael Jackson arrangements entitled Brass Jackson in 2016, but the album is now scheduled for release in March 2026.